itsrobel/sync/README.md

 - [x] attach the directory watch to the client
 - [ ] move the project into using gRPC since it fixes most of my problems

+  - right now I have bi directional streaming of files but the files append and do "sync"
+  - I need to change how the files are opened.
+  - I also now have to re implement the database.
+  - I do not need web sockets since the bi directional streaming can handle the changes

-- [ ] create a socket message that downloads the file from client to server and vise versa
+- [x] create a socket message that downloads the file from client to server and vise versa
 - [ ] figure out how to do file difs
 - [x] attach go to database
   - [ ]create the data structures for database and how to query them